 Rushing River is located just outside of Kenora.
 It is a perfect spot for SUV camping.
 I didn’t need electrical connection as I had my MotoMaster Eliminator PowerBox, but the site does offer a variety of electrical and non-electrical sites well suited to any equipment ranging from a single tent to a large motorhome.
 As I pre-booked online, I was able to select my site and in my opinion I scored one of the best lots in the park – lot 65, a superb waterfront site that offers unforgettable views of Dogtooth Lake.
 My campsite came equipped with a picnic table and fire pit with grill.

 With our 5:15 PM arrival, it was still light enough to get in a quick tour of the campground and set up the SUV for the night.
 Thankfully I had thought enough to bring along 3 starter logs and I had that to use as a source of fire/light.
 Two kind gentlemen who were camping in tents at the lot next to ours, were thoughtful and brought me over 3 logs to add onto my mini fire.
-About 10 minutes after I got a nice fire going, it started pissing down rain (again!), and into the SUV we went … for the night.
+About 10 minutes after I got a nice fire going, it started pouring down rain, and into the SUV we went … for the night.

 Day 2: Kenora ON to Kakabeka Falls, ON

 Morning had broken, and I wish I could say the sun came out and it was going to be a “bright, bright sunshiny day” and it did not.
-By the time my body naturally told me it was time to get up, it was still pouring cats and dogs.
+By the time my body naturally told me it was time to get up, it was still raining cats and dogs.
 I made the decision to hightail it out of there and trek on.
 It was too bad, I would have loved to have stayed longer, made breakfast and taken a short hike along the Lower Rapids Trail or Beaver Pond Trail before hitting the road.